sudoskys/StableDiffusionBook/docs/paint/index.en.md

 For example, if you want to generate anime images and use the star `startrail` tag, there will be more star elements from real photos than the anime stars you expect to appear.

-Many words just don't carry the same weight in terms of benchmarks, so it's important to make reasonable adjustments to the effect.
+Many words just don't carry the same weight in terms of benchmarks, so it's important to make reasonable adjustments to the effect.[Danbooru icebergcharts](https://icebergcharts.com/i/Danbooru_Tags).

 ### Image size